kjosib/sophie/docs/tutorial/game1.rst

     That message, ``!game``, takes one parameter just like the ``game`` from which it is built.
     Sending such a message would result in a game getting played.

-    This message has no *receiver*, so it will not synchronize on any particular agent.
+    This message has no *receiver*, so it will not synchronize on any particular actor.
     Therefore in principle you could have many games operating at once.
     That would rapidly get confusing for a game like this, but sometimes such *concurrent processing* is just what the doctor ordered.